iburzynski/cardano-cli-guru/tutorial/08-plutus-gifts.md

 ```sh
 script-addr -p gift
 ```

+>**Note:** If you serialised the gift contract using the Jambhala CLI (`jamb -w gift`), the `gift.addr` file will have already been created for you in the `cardano-cli-guru/assets/addr` directory, so you don't need to use either of the commands above.

 ## **Lock UTxO (with Datum Hash)**
 Prior to the Vasil hard fork and the introduction of **inline datums**, transactions locking UTxOs at a Plutus script address weren't able to include the contents of a datum.
 Instead, the hash of the datum was included.